A PBN-RL-XAI Framework for Discovering a "Hit-and-Run" Therapeutic Strategy in Melanoma: Results and Discussions

-To investigate the dynamic consequences of network rewiring, we performed a computational attractor analysis on both the responder and non-responder PBN models using the \texttt{optPBN} MATLAB toolbox\cite{trairatphisan2014optpbn}.
-For each PBN, we estimated the attractor landscape by generating an ensemble of 1,000,000 individual Boolean networks (BNs), with each BN stochastically sampled to represent a specific realization of the probabilistic model.
-We then identified all steady-state and cyclical attractors for each sampled BN.
-By aggregating these results across all simulations, we calculated the probability of observing each unique attractor, yielding a quantitative map of the system's dynamics.
+To investigate how network rewiring affects system dynamics, we performed computational attractor analysis on both PBN models using the \texttt{optPBN} MATLAB toolbox\cite{trairatphisan2014optpbn}.
+Each PBN was sampled as 1,000,000 individual Boolean networks to map the probability distribution of steady-state and cyclical attractors.